Amazon is the latest to ditch GDC this year – TechCrunch

 Amazon Game Tech is a “diamond partner” at the Game Developers Conference this year, a designation that signifies sponsors “who play an integral role in the success of GDC,” the conference says on its website.
 At this point, the only diamond partners who have not officially withdrawn are Intel, Nvidia and Google.

-Facebook, Sony, Microsoft, Unity and Epic Games had all pulled out on the conference over concerns surrounding the COVID-19 outbreak.
+Facebook, Sony, Microsoft, Unity and Epic Games have all pulled out of the conference over concerns surrounding the COVID-19 outbreak.
 Now, Amazon joins them.

 TechCrunch has reached out to the other remaining sponsors at the event.